-1. Estimate the Income You Need in Retirement
+1. Calculate the Income You Need in Retirement

-When saving for retirement, you're actually building an account value sufficient to replace 70-90% of your pre-retirement income.
+When saving for retirement, you're actually building an account value sufficient to replace 70-80% of your pre-retirement income.
 In different words, you need to replace your earned income with investment income, and other sources, such as a pension and Social Security.
 Estimating or calculating the income necessary to retire isn't as difficult as it might seem.
-You can start with your current income and make a few calculations to arrive at needed retirement income.

-The most simple calculation is to use your current income, adjust it for inflation, then use 80% of that amount as a target retirement income.
+- The most simple calculation is to start with your current income, adjust it for inflation, then use 80% of that amount as a target retirement income.
 If you're not a math wiz or you don't know how to use a financial calculator, you can use the rule of 72 to figure your tax-adjusted income need (or you can simply use an online inflation calculator).

 - The best and most accurate estimate will likely be this online inflation calculator (the "forward flat rate" calculation).
 For example, I typed in $75,000 for today's income and used a time frame of 20 years.
 The calculator says the future value (or future income needed in our retirement example) is about $135,000.